turi-mate/deepbirding/README.md

 - After these steps the BirdCLEF 2023 comptetition dataset will be ready to use

 ### Dataset Visualization and Preprocessing steps:
+- For the audio data visualization part we made a diagram that shows the waveform and the mel spectogram of an audio instance
 - For the data preprocessing part we applied some data preparing methods and techniques to balance and fit the provided dataset for the model training:
 - Firstly, we analyzed the acquired dataset from two views and applied some changes to the dataset:
 * We inspected the length of the provided datafiles, and we decided that we should filter out those audio data instances that are too short (less than 2 seconds) and that are excessively long (more than 1 minute) for a training sample